dCache/webadmin-fun-tests/README.md

     drivers except `htmlunit` require the appropriate web-browser be installed on the test system.

+*   `tests` This property is a comma-separated list of tests to run.
+    Each item is either a simple class name or a class' canonical name.
+Simple class names are taken from the "org.dcache.webtests.webadmin.tests" package.

 The java process exits with a return-code to indicate what happened:

 *   `0` all tests were either successful or ignored.